The full BCIS Facilities Management Quarterly briefing: Maintenance, cleaning and energy is published in the Briefing section, as part of BCIS OpX

 The quarterly BCIS maintenance, cleaning and energy briefing is a building maintenance market report.
 It presents our view of construction repair and maintenance output, and private and public sector building maintenance, cleaning and energy costs, against the backdrop of the wider economic background.

-The full briefing is available to subscribers of the BCIS OpX.
+The full briefing is available to subscribers of BCIS OpX.

-Maintenance costs, as measured by the BCIS All-in Maintenance Cost Indices, are set to rise 16% by 2Q2029, according to the latest forecast data from the Building Cost Information Service.
+Maintenance costs, as measured by the BCIS All-in Maintenance Cost Indices, are set to rise 15% by 3Q2029, according to the latest forecast data from the Building Cost Information Service.

-Cleaning costs, mainly driven by labour costs, are expected to rise by 23% over the forecast period, while BCIS expects energy costs to fall by 22% over the same period.
+Cleaning costs, mainly driven by labour costs, are expected to rise by 25% over the forecast period, while BCIS expects energy prices to fall by 15% over the same period.

-BCIS is expecting annual declines in all R&M sub-sectors apart from public housing and infrastructure in 2024.
-While R&M is expected to show growth overall in 2025, non-housing R&M is forecast to remain in decline.
-BCIS is projecting R&M output to rise around 8% in the five years to 2029.
+BCIS is expecting there to have been annual increases in all R&M sub-sectors, apart from public non-housing, in 2024, and to show 3.6% overall growth for the year.
+BCIS is projecting R&M output will rise 9.2% in the five years to 3Q2029.

 Source: BCIS

-Note: Output is whole year on whole year, costs are changes from 2Q to 2Q of the previous year
+Note: Output is whole year on whole year, costs are changes from 3Q to 3Q of the previous year

-The full details of the forecast are available in the BCIS OpX.
+The full details of the forecast are available in BCIS OpX.

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.